dalbay/Angular-and-NET_Core-Sample-App/README.md

 		return Ok(book);
 	}
 	```
-  - Return to ```BookService.cs``` and implemented the ```UpdateBook()``` method; So before we update a book, we need to first get the old data.
+  - Return to ```BookService.cs``` and implemented the ```UpdateBook()``` method;
+    Before we update a book, we need to first get the old data.
 For that use the `Data.Books.FirstOrDefault` and goes to n.id is equal to the ID parameter.
 Now we check if we have an existing book.
 So if the old book is different from null, we are going to update this book.
 	```C#
 	public void UpdateBook(int id, Book newBook)
 	{